-Through the CVJR’s sub-commission on truth-seeking, Mohamed has worked with Hernando on a daily basis.
+With the staff members of the CVJR’s sub-commission on truth-seeking, Mohamed has worked with Hernando on a daily basis.
 He is now among the staff members who has been entrusted with the new model of collective consultations, which he sees as a way for the CVJR to collect more stories and perspectives in a shorter amount of time, and the process is a collaboration between victims and the Commission.

 “Hernando has helped us a lot.
 He has showed us the essential strategy of investigations, investigator profiles, and different techniques of collective consultation with victims,” he says.
 “Through Hernando we have begun to put this strategy in place.”